Rajaram I

 Rajaram I (Rajaram Bhonsale, /mr/; 24 February 1670 – 3 March 1700), also known as Ram Raaje, was the third king (Chhatrapati) of the Maratha Kingdom, who ruled from 1689 to his death in 1700.
-He was the second son of Shivaji, the founder of the kingdom, and younger paternal half-brother of Sambhaji, whom he succeeded.
+He was the second son of Chhatrapati Shivaji Maharaj, the founder of the kingdom, and younger paternal half-brother of Chhatrapati Sambhaji Maharaj, whom he succeeded.
 His eleven-year reign was marked with a constant struggle against the Mughals.
-He was succeeded by his infant son Shivaji II under the regentship of his Rajmata Maharani Tarabai.
+He was succeeded by his infant son Shivaji II under the regentship of his wife Maharani Tarabai.

 Early life and family

-Rajaram was born in the Bhonsle dynasty to Shivaji and his second wife, Soyarabai, on 24 February 1670.
+Rajaram was born in the Bhonsle dynasty to Chhatrapati Shivaji Maharaj and his second wife, Soyarabai, on 24 February 1670.
 He was thirteen years younger than his brother, Sambhaji.
 Given the ambitious nature of Soyarabai, Rajaram was installed on the Maratha throne upon the death of his father in 1680 at the age of 10.
 However, the Maratha generals wanted Sambhaji as the king and thus Sambhaji claimed the throne.
 Upon Sambhaji's death at the hands of the Mughals in 1689, Rajaram was informally crowned as Chhatrapati of as a regent for his nephew Shahu I. He vowed to avenge his brother's execution.